ledgermex/WAGMI/docs/index.md

 ...

-                        Buyer has all the rights                          Seller get all the obligation
+                         °°°Buyer has all the rights °°°                         Seller get all the obligation

  CALLS                   Right to buy the asset                            Obliged to sell the asset

  PUTS                    Right to sell the asset                           Obliget to buy the asset

 ...

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ledgermex/WAGMI/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.